Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-api-reference.md

 IdentityItem item = new IdentityItem("user@example.com");
 identityMap.removeItem(item, "Email");

-// Get list of items for a given namespace List<IdentityItem> items = identityMap.getIdentityItemsForNamespace("Email");
+// Get a list of items for a given namespace List<IdentityItem> items = identityMap.getIdentityItemsForNamespace("Email");

-// Get list of all namespaces used in current IdentityMap List<String> namespaces = identityMap.getNamespaces();
+// Get a list of all namespaces used in current IdentityMap List<String> namespaces = identityMap.getNamespaces();

 // Check if IdentityMap has no identities